Domains18/Domains18/README.md

 ## Hi there, I'm Gibson

 Here are some ideas to get you started:
-- 🌱 I’m an experienced developer in ... `Javascript, Python, , Java..`
+- 🌱 I’m an experienced developer in ... `Javascript, Python, ,`
 - 📫 How to reach me: ... rhscience.iee@gmail.com

 ## Tech Stack: